BoccheseGiacomo/gol_lm/README.md

 In the training phase of Gol-LM, the primary component subject to training is:

 - **Initial State of the Grid:** This includes the entire grid or a subset of it, with some parts potentially fixed to a specific state to ensure stability and functionality.
-The GoL rules are typically kept fixed, given their Turing completeness, allowing the model to represent any computable function by modifying the initial state.
+The GoL rules are typically kept fixed, given their Turing completeness, allowing the model to represent any computable function by modifying the initial state only.

-The training process begins with the random initialization of these initial states across a population of \( n \) Gol-LM models.
+The training process begins with the random initialization of these initial states across a population of \(n\) Gol-LM models.
 Each model in the population is uniquely characterized by its own initial state configuration.

 ### Simulation and Selection

 1. **Running Simulations:** For each model in the population, a simulation is run where the model processes given input tokens and generates output tokens.
 During this phase, the model evolves through the GoL rules, and the output is evaluated based on its alignment with the expected next token.
 Random mutations can also be applied in runtime to introduce variability and encourage exploration of the solution space.
+Random mutations also force the system to develop self-healing and robustness techniques, making the model more anti-fragile.

 2. **Evaluation and Reward Calculation:** The performance of each model is assessed based on how accurately the generated outputs match the expected next tokens.
 This can be quantified using metrics such as prediction accuracy or other suitable loss functions.
-In future versions, human feedback can also be integrated to refine the reward calculation.
+In future versions, human feedback reward can also be integrated.

 3. **Selection of the Best Models:** Post-simulation, models are evaluated based on their performance.
 The best-performing models, those that most accurately predicted the next tokens and utilized the reward effectively, are selected for the next stage.